The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Divergence Generalisations

 This simple hypothesis can be trivially tested by comparing performance across batch sizes for various normalisers, as shown in \textit{Fig.}~\ref{Fig:BatchSizesST} for standard-tanh and \textit{Fig.}~\ref{Fig:BatchSizesLR} for Leaky-ReLU.
 These are for $2$ hidden layers with a width $32$ for classification on CIFAR-10.

 One can see immediately that the two structural corrections have a relation where increasing batch size negatively correlates with performance for batched-affine layers --- this is not the case for other prior normalisers.
+These correlations are tabulated in \textit{Tab.}~\ref{Tab:Correllations}.